applitools/example-puppeteer-javascript/README.md

 When this command installs Puppeteer, it will also automatically install Chromium.

 The main test case spec is [`acme-bank.test.js`](test/acme-bank.test.js).
+By default, the project will run tests with Ultrafast Grid.
+You can change these settings in the test file.

 To execute tests, set the `APPLITOOLS_API_KEY` environment variable to your [account's API key](https://applitools.com/tutorials/guides/getting-started/registering-an-account),